Logiqx/gps-details/docs/devices/coros/investigations/apex-4/README.md

+#### Absence of Metadata

+COROS watches do not record basic metadata such as the firmware version, or GNSS settings in the FIT file.

+Due to all of the firmware issues in recent years, we requested this basic metadata in FIT files from COROS.

+The required list of metadata items was [documented](../../fit/README.md) in Feb 2024.

 #### Minimum Speed

 Speeds lower than 0.6 knots are not recorded by the APEX 4, which is not uncommon for smart watches.

 This is somewhat unfortunate though, because it prevents any kind of [static testing](https://logiqx.github.io/ubx-cfg/testing/static-esp/) to assess the device accuracy.

-#### Lack of Metadata

-COROS watches do not record basic metadata such as the firmware version, or GNSS settings in the FIT file.

-Due to all of the firmware issues in recent years, we requested this basic metadata in FIT files from COROS.